 Description: Applied Social Psychology is an elective course for Psychology students.
 The purpose of the course is twofold: First, to familiarize students with the general frameworks and domains of applications of basic social psychological theories, including health and prevention, consumer behaviour, environmental issues, organizations, mass media, law, politics, aggression and violence; and, second, to enhance students' skills on research planning, literature review, and essay writing.
-Grading is based on a written exam or a written assignment, i.e., a 3500- word report of a research project on a specific topic.
-E-class:
+Grading is based on a written exam or a written assignment, i.e., a 3,500- word report of a research project on a specific topic.

-ECTS: 4 ELECTIVE Group: Semester: WINTER Type:
+Type: ELECTIVE Group: I ECTS: 4 Semester: WINTER